Defiant Trump Ignites Trade War with Canada and G-7 Allies

 SHARMINI PERIES: And Gerry Epstein is Professor of Economics at UMass Amherst and he is the co-director of The Political Economy Research Institute at UMass Amherst.
-Gerry has authored many books, but a recent article he has written is relevant to this discussion, titled, Do U.S. Workers Gain from US Imperialism?
-Thanks for joining us, Gerry.
+Gerry has authored many books, but a recent article he has written is relevant to this discussion, titled, Do U.S. Workers Gain from U.S. Imperialism?
+Thanks for joining us, Jerry.

 GERALD EPSTEIN: Thanks, Sharmini.

 SHARMINI PERIES: All right, Jerry.
 Let me start with you.
 Do you expect this escalation over the tariffs, where Canada and the EU will follow through with their targets to impose retaliatory tariffs, will actually take place?

 GERALD EPSTEIN: Well, I think it’s pretty clear that the Canadians have to respond, given Trump’s insulting language and the support from all sides there to stand up to to the Americans.
 So, there probably will be some retaliation.
 The Europeans are slow to do things, but again there, there’s probably going to be- has to be some kind of response.
 However, we don’t really know to what extent this is going to go beyond this.
 A lot will depend on domestic politics and how far each side is willing to go.
 I should say the Canadians are not in a strong position because they’re so much more dependent on trade with the U.S. than the United States is on trade with them.